Novecento99/AlbinoAir/README.md

 For example, the Esp8266 Nodemcu has as default pins D1 and D2.
 You can easily find them by googling "xxxxx board I2C default pins".

-This git also provides the script to upload to the microcontroller using the Arduino IDE.
+This git provides the script (xxxxx.ino) to upload to the microcontroller using the Arduino IDE.

-It has to be
+There are two versions: one doesn't need internet connection and can be useful to perform tests.
+It just reads data from the sensor and display it on the serial connection.

+If you can read the data on the serial, you are ready to upload in cloud

-### step 3:
+### step 3: upload data to the cloud

 Upload the .ino file and you are to go to connect your microcontroller to the IKEA thing.
 You need to set some parameters in the file:

+### step 4: deploy a website

+### step 5: share this github

 ## Things to do
-- channel to upload number of resets
+- channel to upload number of resets DONE
 - find a name to it
 - esp sleep instead of delay to save power, currently a delay(600000) (lol) it's implemented
 - better webpage and graphs
 - set a fixed upload time (e.g. at xx:00)

 - a connection to google home would be very cool